jameelhassan/jh.github.io/_pages/about.md

 ## Recent Updates

-* Graduated from MBZUAI, MSc in Computer Vision.
+* Joined Johns Hopkins University as a PhD student (Aug 2024).
-* Serving as a reviewer for CVPR 2024.
+* Graduated from MBZUAI, MSc in Computer Vision (July 2024).
 * Paper and Code for [Align Your Prompts](https://jameelhassan.github.io/promptalign) realeased.